Skip to main content

 Best for: Tendon and ligament injuries (especially chronic), flexibility and range-of-motion issues, scar tissue reduction, and as a complement to BPC-157 in the Wolverine Stack.

-Typical dose range: 2–5 mg injected subcutaneously 2× weekly during a loading phase, dropping to 2–3 mg 1–2× weekly for maintenance.
+Typical dose range: 2–5 mg subcutaneously 2× weekly during a loading phase, dropping to 2–3 mg 1–2× weekly for maintenance.

-Route: Subcutaneous injection
+Route: Subcutaneous injection.

-Full protocol: TB-500 Dosing Protocol
+Full Protocol: TB-500 Dosing Guide.

 GHK-Cu (Copper Peptide)